United Nations Sustainable Development Goals

 - Our research project ‘A Different Take’ was an insightful exploration into how media and policy narratives around child poverty in the UK.
 The model developed through the project went on to inform Leeds City Council’s child poverty strategy.

-- Our partnership with into university helps more than 2,500 young people each year through a programme of academic support, motivation and encouragement to increase access to university for students from disadvantaged backgrounds.
+- Our partnership with Into University helps more than 2,500 young people each year through a programme of academic support, motivation and encouragement to increase access to university for students from disadvantaged backgrounds.

 Read more about Goal 1 on the UN website.